Why Social Media Is A Valuable Recruitment Tool

 Giving job seekers a behind-the-scenes look at who you are as an employer via their phone or mobile device is a no-brainer, especially as the percentage of applications completed via a phone or other devices continues to rise.

-Here's a common scenario in using social as a recruitment tool: A candidate views a social post promoting a position, is intrigued enough to click a link to a job post, and then sends a resume in response to the job post in a few minutes.
+Here's a common scenario in using social media as a recruitment tool: A candidate views a social post promoting a position, is intrigued enough to click a link to a job post, and then sends a resume in response to the job post in a few minutes.
 Then, as the hiring manager, you get a notification and can view their resume essentially in real-time or even message the candidate directly with follow-up questions or availability for an interview.
-Social media has reduced a process that used to take days into the time you usually take for lunch.
+Social media recruitment has reduced a process that used to take days into the time you usually take for lunch.
 Any tool that helps hiring managers reduce their time-to-hire, increase the efficiency of the interview or vetting process, and help promote more effective, timely communication with the job candidate is a critical value proposition, especially in today's marketplace, where competition for quality candidates is at its peak.

 More on Employer Branding and Recruitment Marketing Employer Branding as Growth Engine?
 Why it Works!